gcorani/hierTs/README.md

 The reconciliation results  are written in the file `results/mseHierReconc[dsetName].csv`.
-The file shows the mean absolute error (mae) of the base forecasts, minT, and the Bayesian reconciliation (with and without estimating correlation).
+The file shows the mean squared error (mse) of the base forecasts, minT (using shrinkage estimation of covariance), and the Bayesian reconciliation (using the saame shrinkage estimation of covariance).
+If the data set is synthetic or syntheticLarge, MinT and Bayesian reconciliation are performed using also the sample estimation of the covariance.

 ## Analyzing the results